Tuah614/Tuah614/README.md

 <h2 align="left">Hi 👋!
-My name is Tuah and I'm a Digital Engineer, from :malaysia: </h2>
+My name is Tuah and I'm a Digital Engineer from :malaysia: </h2>

 ###